- 1 What is WAV?

 The ramp is almost invisible once the trunk is closed; the ramp is almost invisible.
 Once you’re inside, the wheelchair is secured by state-of-the-art, high-quality front, and rear wheelchair restraints.

 It’s safe to say that the Peugeot Rifter is the most secure car for wheelchair users.
-This car boasts of the perfect combination of accessibility and comfort.
+This car boasts the perfect combination of accessibility and comfort.

 3. Citroën Berlingo WAV